marc-schieferdecker/letsshoot-discord-bot/README.md

 * Tipeee integration (config.json)
     * You can setup a Google spreadsheet in which you save your Tipeee supporters
     * The bot reads that sheet and gives the defined role to the defined user
+* Auto trash module
+    * Deletes messages that are older than a specified amount of time
+    * You cann activate this module for multiple channels (config.json)

 Installation
 ============